 Your first entry will be about the first half of Medea.

 In order to integrate these varied literary texts drawn from around the world and over six thousand years more fully into your lives, you will be asked to create a “Book of Reading Analyses.”
 The assignment has three goals:

 1. You will demonstrate with your “Book of Reading Analyses” that you have done all of the assigned readings and have thought about the material while you read.
 This book replaces quizzes which will not be given as long as people keep up with their reading and their entries.

 2. You will have a place where you can express your views about the reading and the issues raised by the reading in a format other than an examination.
 I greatly value your comments about the texts in this less formal setting and format.

-3. You will practice (in an informal environment) the type of analysis and careful use of textual details which will be evaluated on the midterm examinations.
-Completing these journals, and incorporating the feedback from your TA/instructor, should assist you in preparing for, and preforming more successfully on, the examinations.
+3. You will practice (in an informal environment) the type of analysis and careful use of textual details which will be evaluated on the formal assignments.
+Completing these journals, and incorporating the feedback from your TA/instructor, should assist you in preparing for, and preforming more successfully on the essays and video.

 Beyond the goals of this class, being able to present data, offer analysis, argue for a conclusion and explain its importance to a reasonable person who will respect your point of view in a compact format is a useful professional skill.

 Concretely, the “Book” will consist of one entry for each day for which a reading is assigned.
 If a text is assigned for more than one day, you will make an entry for each section of the text.
 The “Book” will contain your impressions of the text assigned for that day (you do not need to make entries for Gilgamesh or for the days when there is an examination).
 Each entry should be about 100-words long and be composed in complete sentences so as to form a paragraph.
 The TAs and I will not be impressed by longer entries.
 The point of the assignment is to be brief but substantial.
 More detail and thought will result in a better grade, but length alone will not improve the grade.